anushkadubeydi/crwn-clothing-1-master-hacakthon/README.md

 # crwn-clothing-1-master-hacakthon
 Description
-Before we move forward take a look at the website, register yourself with it and try and play around with things.

 "Crown Clothing" Crown Clothing Ltd. is an E-commerce Website where you can go and shop for clothing.

 "Visuals"